jessegranger/shepherd/README.md

 	log - The (default) location to log output from all managed processes. nginx - The (default) location to keep an up-to-date set of nginx upstreams.

-When reading the `config` file, any occurrence of "%" will be replaced with the full path to the `.shepherd` directory.
+When reading the `config` file, any occurrence of "%" will be replaced with the full path to the `.shep` directory.

 `> shep init`
 -----------

-`init` ensures that a `.shepherd` folder exists in the working directory.
+`init` ensures that a `.shep` folder exists in the working directory.

-If a `.shepherd` folder already exists, and has a `defaults` file, but no `config` file, it will copy `defaults` to `config`.
+If a `.shep` folder already exists, and has a `defaults` file, but no `config` file, it will copy `defaults` to `config`.

 `> shep up`
 ---------

-`up` ensures that a daemon has been spawned to manage the current `.shepherd` directory.
+`up` ensures that a daemon has been spawned to manage the current `.shep` directory.

 If `config` exists, each line will be read in as if it had been given as a command to `shep`, eg: